datacamp/community-courses-r-yelp-and-the-search-for-good-indian-food/chapter1.md

 # General
 test_error()
 success_msg("Good job!
-We've added a new coloumn to the data.
+We've created a data frame with the number of reviews per user.
 Let's use it in the next exercise!")

 ```

 --- type:NormalExercise xp:100 skills:1 key:30db019cde
 ## Review Modification Method I Cont.
-You can use the new data frame to create a weighted star rating.
-To do so we need to combine the `number_reviews_Indian` data frame with the `indian` data frame.
+Before you create the weighted star rating, add the new column with the numer of reviews per user to the larger data frame `indian` .

-As before, we don't want any missing data within our data set, so we will use the `inner_join` function to merge all the rows that are in both the `number_reviews_Indian` and `indian` data frames.
+Just like an earlier exercise, we don't want any missing data within our data set, so we will use the `inner_join` function to merge all the rows that are in both the `number_reviews_Indian` and `indian` data frames.

 *** =instructions
 - Create a new data frame `indian_plus_number`